cgkaczenski/Nextjs-app-router-demo/README.md

 The live demo can be found [here](https://nextjs-app-router-demo.vercel.app/).
 The app has three pages for a home screen (unprotected), profile page for password change, and authform for signin and signup.

-## Plan

-I just want to learn how to do basic things using the app router.
-Adding done and todo sections at the bottom of this readme.
-To start, I'll just setup some basic auth with protected routes and user management.
-I notice that NextAuth has a (very) little [documentation](https://next-auth.js.org/configuration/initialization#route-handlers-app) about using [Route Handlers](https://nextjs.org/docs/app/building-your-application/routing/router-handlers) to get started.
-Another option is for getting started is [Supabase](https://supabase.com/docs/guides/auth/auth-helpers/nextjs#server-components).
-While I would like to use PostgreSQL hosted on Supabase or [Railway](https://railway.app), I am not sure if I want to sprinkle Supabase code throughout my app because I would like to make something that is not platform specific.

 ## Getting Started

-I've tested running this code locally on Mac (I'll learn docker one of these days...)

 First, create a new file in the root directory `.env`.
-NextAuth manages sessions and needs this one line `NEXTAUTH_SECRET=`.
+NextAuth manages sessions and needs this one line `NEXTAUTH_SECRET=xxxxxx`.
 To generate the secret, NextAuth [recommends](https://next-auth.js.org/configuration/options#secret) using the command

 ```bash
 openssl rand -base64 32